icco/coffee_shop/docs/notes.md

 turner. which reminds me, WRITE THE PAPER FOR TURNER.

  * <http://doc.trolltech.com/latest/qboxlayout.html#insertStretch> - To specify a space that is supposed to grow in a BoxLayout

+## 12.11.10

+Finishing up my paper for Turner.
+One thing that just occured to me that I should mention in my paper next quarter, is that certain languages are built for different types of programming.
+This could be an interesting point of research for a section of my main paper.